 3. What is the difference between chicken fried steak and country fried steak?

-Chicken fried steak is typically breaded and served with creamy white gravy, while country fried steak may use brown gravy or no gravy at all.
+Chicken fried steak gets creamy white gravy, country fried steak may come with brown gravy or none at all.

 4. Can chicken fried steak be made ahead of time?